The Role of Inflammation In Neurodegenerative Diseases

 These dietary choices may help to reduce inflammation by lowering levels of pro-inflammatory molecules in your body while promoting the production of anti-inflammatory compounds.

-Moreover, certain nutrients found in these foods, such as omega-3 fatty acids and antioxidants, have been shown to protect from damage caused by chronic inflammation.
+Moreover, certain nutrients found in these foods, such as omega-3 fatty acids and antioxidants, have been shown to protect brain cells from damage caused by chronic inflammation.

 Making small changes to your daily eating habits can make a big difference when it comes to supporting brain health through natural means.